 The report quotes Phillip Morgan, in editorial operations for Meredith Corporation, as saying that as a result of citizen developers writing apps at his company, “Teams have better insight into their data and are able to track, manage, and report on it the way they prefer.”

-Another benefit: When citizen developers use RMAD tools to build custom apps, the apps get built extremely fast.
-Fifty seven percent of businesses surveyed said they had their custom apps up and running in less than three months.
+Another benefit: When citizen developers use low-code or no-code development tools to build custom apps, the apps get built extremely fast.
+Fifty-seven percent of businesses surveyed said they had their custom apps up and running in less than three months.

-When asked for the main reason RMAD tools are becoming popular, she has this to say: “Mobility is really key.
+When asked for the main reason building apps with low-code and no code application development tools are becoming popular, she has this to say: “Mobility is really key.
 Businesses value being able to access data anywhere and anytime, and they can do this with their mobile custom apps.”

-To get a white paper with extensive industry and analysts research statistics about the mobile app explosion in enterprises, the overwhelming demand on IT for business apps, and how companies are empowering citizen developers to eliminate backlogs, get the comprehensive whitepaper "Citizen Developers: The Democratization of Mobile and Web App Development."
+For extensive industry and analysts research statistics about the mobile app explosion in enterprises, the overwhelming demand on IT for business apps, and how companies are empowering citizen developers to eliminate backlogs with cloud based no code app development, download "Citizen Developers: The Democratization of Mobile and Web App Development."